tolauwae/phd-thesis/src/remote/remote.typ

 //    C : i32 i32 i32 i32
 //
 //  ]
-//  $ (c o n t e x t s) & C & colon.double.eq & { sans("func") thin t f^(\*) , thin sans("global") thin t g^(\*) , thin sans("table") thin n^(?) , thin sans("memory") thin n^(?) , thin sans("local") thin t^(\*) , thin sans("label") thin (t^(\*))^(\*) , thin sans("return") thin (t^(\*))^(?) }\ $
+//  $ (c o n t e x t s) & C & colon.double.eq & { sans("func") thin t f^ast , thin sans("global") thin t g^ast , thin sans("table") thin n^(?) , thin sans("memory") thin n^(?) , thin sans("local") thin t^ast , thin sans("label") thin (t^ast)^ast , thin sans("return") thin (t^ast)^(?) }\ $

-First, we add the #smallcaps[callback] state to the execution state $r s$ defined for the remote debugging extension.
-This state indicates that the virtual machine is executing a callback function.
-This state only changes the behavior of the callback handlers, which will not resolve any new events until the state changes back to #smallcaps[play];.
-In other words, the #smallcaps[callback] and #smallcaps[play] states are completely interchangeable in the context of the remote debugging extension.

-Second, we add a list of events to the global store.
-This list represents the event queue of the callback handler.
+@fig:callback-typing shows how the store $s$ is extended with a callback environment $Cbs$, which maps event topics to WebAssembly function indices $i$.
+To simplify the evaluation rules, we introduce a new administrative label, the callback context $Cbs$.
+This label is identical to the local context construct $L^k$ from the WebAssembly semantics, used to simplify reasoning over control flow @haas17:bringing.
+We include this new label to clearly delineate callbacks in evaluation rules.

+The global store $s$ is further extended with the event queue, $events evt^ast$.
+The event system captures all asynchronous events, such as hardware interrupts, and reifies them into this universal event queue---similar to the debugging message queue shown before.

 Events must contain one topic and one payload, which are both memory slices (#emph[memslices];).
 A #emph[memslice] refers to an area in WebAssembly linear memory.
 This buffer of bytes is defined in the syntax as a tuple of numeric values, the start index and the length.
 So while the buffers will most likely be strings in practice, the formalization intentionally refrains from specifying anything about the memory content.
 This way we steer clear of trying to add strings to WebAssembly, which is not our goal.
-Events can be added to the event queue with the instruction.
-As the definition of an event in @fig:callback-typing shows, an event contains two #emph[memslices];: a topic and a payload.
-The instruction expects four numeric values on the stack, reflected in its type shown in the lower part of the same figure.

-#note[We only formalize one callback for one topic, as multiple callbacks/* for one topic*/, we would need to introduce a new list type/*, and specify in what order and when exactly callbacks are processed.
-As this could have a large performance impact, we do not formalize multiple callbacks per topic*/.]Third, the callback mapping is added to the global store. // todo recheck note
+The topic of an event corresponds to the unique identifier of a category of events, to which callbacks can subscribe.
+Additional data of the event can be stored as a second slice of memory, which we refer to as the event's payload.

-Adding, removing and retrieving functions from the callback mapping can be done from WebAssembly with the new instructions, , and respectively.
+To register and deregister new functions in the callback environment, we add two new instructions; $"callback.set"$ and $"callback.drop"$.
 Unlike WebAssembly instructions such as we cannot use an index space to refer to callback functions, because callbacks are stored in a mapping from strings to table indices.
 For this reason, the instructions for adding, removing and retrieving callbacks, take a memory #emph[memslice] containing the topic string.
 Note that the map returns at most one function index for each topic string.
 We choose to limit the amount of callbacks per topic in this way, because the mapping would otherwise become too complicated for a simple low-level instruction set such as WebAssembly.
 However, we can achieve the same result for end-users by supporting multiple callbacks at the level of WebAssembly actions instead.

-Finally, we extend the WebAssembly instructions with a new instruction.
-This construct is similar to the administrative instructions from the WebAssembly standard, used to simplify reasoning over control flow~@haas17:bringing. @fig:callback-typing shows the specific syntax and typing rules for this new construct.
-It holds two lists of instructions.
-The first sequence $e_0^(\*)$, between curly braces, is the continuation of the callback.
-These are the instructions that will be executed once the callback has been completely resolved.
-The second list of instructions $e^(\*)$ is the body of the callback, which will be evaluated first.
-Because the callback can be called at any time, its body must leave the stack unchanged after its reduction, so execution can continue as it would have without the callback.
-Furthermore, because the stack can have any possible state when the callback is created, the body of the callback cannot expect any arguments from the stack.
-In other words, the body of the callback takes zero arguments and returns nothing (type $epsilon.alt arrow.r epsilon.alt$).
+#semantics(
+    [Small step reduction rules for the WARDuino callback handling system.], crules,
+"fig:callback-inst")

 #let evt = $"evt"$
 #let topic = $"topic"$
 #let i32 = $sans("i32")$
 #let cbs = $"cbs"$

 With these syntactic extensions to WebAssembly, we are now able to formalize how events are processed, and callbacks executed.
 We list the additional small step reduction rules in @fig:callback-inst.
 To keep the rules readable, we will shorten #emph[memslices] by simply writing #emph[topic] or #emph[payload] instead of every numeric value.
-For instance, in the first rule, $s_(evt) (0)_(topic)$ is a shorter form for $(i32."const", s_(evt)(0)_(topic."start"))$ $(i32."const", s_evt (0)_(topic."length"))$.
-Similarly, we write the lookup for the table index of a callback function in the short form: $(s_cbs (s_evt (0)_(topic)))$.
+For instance, in the first rule, $s_events (0)_(topic)$ is a shorter form for: $\( i32."const", s_events (0)_(topic."start") \)$ $\( i32."const", s_evt (0)_(topic."length") \)$.
+Similarly, we write the lookup for the table index of a callback function in the short form: $\( s_cbs \( s_evt (0)_(topic) \) \)$.
 This expression corresponds with exactly one $(i32."const" "index")$ instruction.
 We describe each of the rules below.

-#semantics(
-    [Small step reduction rules for the WARDuino callback handling system.], crules,
-"fig:callback-inst")

-/ callback: The #smallcaps[callback] reduction rule shows how the WebAssembly interpreter can replace the instruction sequence $e^ast$ with a callback construct, whenever there are unprocessed events and no other callback is being processed.
-We do not allow nested callback constructs.
-To enforce this, we change the execution state to the #smallcaps[callback] value in the #smallcaps[callback] rule and change it back to #smallcaps[play] in the #smallcaps[resume] rule.
-The #smallcaps[callback] construct replaces the instruction sequence with a instruction.
-The replaced instruction sequence, is kept by the callback construct as a continuation (between curly braces).
-The new stack only holds the callback construct, which contains an indirect call with the index returned by the callback mapping $s_(c b s)$.
-Before the indirect call and the table index, the rule adds the topic and payload of the event to the stack as arguments for that function call.
-This means that every callback function must have type $i32 times i32 times i32 times 32 arrow.r epsilon.alt$.
-Because we place the arguments on the stack at the same time as the indirect call, the body of the callback as a whole still has type $epsilon.alt arrow.r epsilon.alt$, as specified in @fig:callback-typing.

-/ step-callback: The #smallcaps[step-callback] rule describes how the code inside the body of the is executed until it is empty.

-/ resume: Once a callback is completed, the #smallcaps[resume] rule replace s the empty construct with its stored continuation.
-From this point onward evaluation resumes normally.
-We know that the body of the construct will always become empty because its type is $epsilon.alt arrow.r epsilon.alt$.

-/ skip-message: When no callback function is registered in the callback mapping $s_("cbs")$ for the event at the top of the FIFO event queue $s_(e v t) (0)$, the skip-message rule takes a step by removing the top event from the event queue in the store.

-/ callback-trap: Because code within the construct is reduced with the existing WebAssembly reduction rules, it can result in a .
-In that case, the trap should be propagated upward by replacing the entire callback with it.
+    / register: The register rule adds a new callback to the callback map, which maps a topic to a WebAssembly function index.

-/ register: The takes an immediate memory slice, which corresponds with a topic string.
-The instruction takes a table index $j$ pointing to a function from the stack, and updates the callback mapping so the set of indices returned for the given topic now includes the table index $j$.
+        The _callback.set_ instruction takes an immediate memory slice, which corresponds to the topic string.

-/ register-trap: If the table index that the pops from the stack, does not refer to a WebAssembly function with the correct type ($32 times i32 times i32 times i32 arrow.r epsilon.alt$), the instruction will result in a trap as shown in rule #smallcaps[register-trap];.
+        The instruction updates the callback map for the topic with a function index $j$, which it takes from the stack.
+        //This allows the WebAssembly runtime to invoke the function when the corresponding event is triggered.

-/ deregister: Callback functions can be removed from the callback mapping.
-The function updates the mapping by removing the index $j$ from the set of indices corresponding with the topic immediate.
+    / deregister: Callback functions can be removed from the callback map, with the _callback.drop_ instruction, which simply takes a memory slice immediate, and removes the entry for the topic corresponding to the memory slice.

-/ callbacks: Looking up callbacks can be done with the instructions, which returns a vector of the table indices registered for the given topic.

-/ push-event: The instruction adds a new event to the global event queue.
-Analogous to the previous callback instructions, this instruction takes a topic immediate.
-The payload of the event is taken from the stack.
-As shown, in @fig:callback-typing a payload is a memory slice, which consists of two numeric values: the offset in memory and the length of the slice.
+    / drop: Whenever the event queue is not empty, the first event is taken from the queue, and its topic is looked up in the callback map.
+        If no callback is registered for the topic, the event is simply dropped by this rule.
+    / interrupt: Whenever a popped event does correspond to a registered callback, its topic and payload are placed on the stack as arguments for the callback function.
+        The callback function is called indirectly with its function index.
+        For brevity, we leave out the details of this call construction in this figure, the detailed construction created by the _construct-call_ function can be found in the appendix.
+        The call is placed in the dedicated _Clb_ label before the current series of instructions, so that the callback can be executed concurrently with the main program.
+    / callback: The callback rule is similar to the invoking rule, and allows the WebAssembly runtime to execute the callback within the _Clb_ label.
+    / resume: The resume rule is triggered when the callback has finished executing, its label is empty, and the WebAssembly runtime can continue executing the program.
+        Callback labels must always reduce internally to $epsilon$, since no callbacks can have a return value.

 Our formalization closely describes the callback handling system as introduced in @remote:interrupts.
 It does so with a limited amount of reduction rules.
 We can keep the formalization small because we reuse the existing instruction when adding a callback to the sequence of instructions.
 Using a smaller set of rules, means it is easier to reason about the formalization and the impact of the extension on WebAssembly.
 Furthermore, it means implementing the extension in a WebAssembly runtime is less work, because where the formalization reuses parts of the WebAssembly specification, the existing infrastructure of the runtime can likewise be reused.

 So far we have not directly mentioned the interaction between the debugger and callback handling system.
 The operational semantics as presented here, allow for callback instructions to be introduced at any step.
 This also holds for the debugging steps.
 During debugging, WARDuino can jump to a callback function whenever it steps to the next instruction.
 This can lead to confusing behavior, and is the main reason why debugging concurrent programs is so complicated @torres19:multiverse.
+We address this problem in our _stateful out-of-place debugger_, presented in the next chapter (@chapter:oop).

-The implementation of WARDuino features debug instructions to make debugging concurrent programs easier, as described by #cite(<lauwaerts22:event-based-out-of-place-debugging>, form: "prose");.
+//The implementation of WARDuino features debug instructions to make debugging concurrent programs easier, as described by #cite(<lauwaerts22:event-based-out-of-place-debugging>, form: "prose");.
 These debug instructions control the callback handling system by choosing when callback functions are executed.
 This is a powerful tool for debugging concurrent programs, which by design allows developers to explore interleavings of callbacks that are not possible outside the debugger semantics.
 This means that the observational equivalence no longer holds for the debugger.

 === Discussion <discussion>
 The small step semantics of WebAssembly precisely defines how a program executes, allowing embedders, such as web browsers or WARDuino, to create different compatible implementations of the same specification.
 Additionally, the formalization provides a uniform way to propose extensions to the WebAssembly standard.
 In this section we formalized three extensions to WebAssembly: remote debugging, over-the-air updates and an asynchronous callback handling system.
 Other runtimes can use our formalizations to implement (some of) these extensions for their embedding of WebAssembly.